pkeilbach/htwg-practical-nlp/.github/ISSUE_TEMPLATE/assignment-submission.md

 I would like to submit the following assignments:

-- list the assignments you want to submit here
+_list the assignments you want to submit here_

+- assignment x
+- assignment y
 - ...

-Provide screenshots of a successful test run that identifies your machine (e.g. a terminal screenshot of a successful test run that identifies your machine):
+Provide screenshots of a successful test run that identifies your machine (e.g. a terminal screenshot):

-_copy and paste screenshots here_
+_copy and paste the screenshots here_

-Provide a short description of your major learnings or challenges (if any):
+Provide a short description of your major learnings or challenges (per assignment):

 - list your learnings and challenges here
 - ...